sharadregoti/tyk-docs/tyk-docs/content/tyk-dashboard/rbac.md

  - `"sso_enable_user_lookup"` in `tyk_analytics.conf`
  - `TYK_DB_SSOENABLEUSERLOOKUP` environment variable

 You must then create a *user* in the Dashboard with the required permissions and matching email address.
-During the SSO login flow, if a user with the same email address is found in the existing organisation, their permissions are applied.
+During the SSO login flow, if a user with the same email address is found in the existing organization, their permissions are applied.